 As graduation loomed in 2007, I wasn’t sure what I wanted to do with my career.
 At UC Davis, I majored in Managerial Economics, which was similar to a General Business concentration.
 I was really good with math and was interested in money, so I looked at potential entry level roles in finance.
 Unfortunately, Davis wasn’t a hotbed for investment banking recruiters, but it did get its fair share of accounting firms.
 My only knowledge of accounting at the time were the two classes I took.
 With limited options and the fear of unemployment breathing down my neck, I decided to apply to a few accounting roles.

-Fast forward, I ultimately spent the first 5 years of my career in accounting, and I honestly have no idea how I endured it for that long.
-Being a quantitative person, I didn’t find it hard; I just hated the routine, formality, and lack of creativity.
-I wanted to escape, but unfortunately, I entered the workforce during one of the worst economic recessions ever.
-Times were uneasy, but accounting was stable and in demand, especially with all the financial scrutiny happening at the time.
-Eventually I hit a breaking point and pursued an MBA to make a career change.
+I eventually spent the first five years of my career in accounting, and I honestly have no idea how I endured it for that long.
+Being a quantitative person, the job itself wasn’t bad; I just hated the routine, formality, and lack of creativity.
+I eventually hit a breaking point where I couldn’t put together another P&L statement and decided to get an MBA to make a career change.

-Even if accounting wasn’t for me (people are shocked when I tell them I was once an accountant), it did help me develop very important skills: problem solving, data presentation, deadline management, budget management, and most importantly, Microsoft Excel proficiency.
+Even if accounting wasn’t for me (people are shocked when I tell them I used to be an accountant), it did help me develop very important skills: problem solving, data presentation, deadline management, budget management, and most importantly, Microsoft Excel proficiency.
 It’s helped me establish myself as a marketer who can balance creativity with a strong analytical mindset.